williamsbdev/streamlit-aws-examples/cli-eks/README.md

     1. Connect `kubectl` to EKS cluster
 1. Deploy EKS application
     1. Create EKS deployment
+    1. Create EKS service
     1. Configure AWS ALB ingress
+    1. Request SSL certificate with Amazon Certificate Manager (ACM)
+    1. Create DNS record with ACM DNS value to validate certificate (assumed that you have a domain you can use and know how to create DNS records)
+    1. Deploy ingress resource
     TODO: left off here
     1. Create EKS ingress
 1. Setup AWS Cognito